avivharuzi/ngx-glide/README.md

 ],
 ```

-You can either import scss files into main scss file:
+You can either import the `styles` files into main scss file:

 ```scss
 @import '~@glidejs/glide/src/assets/sass/glide.core';